-key default description height 0.35 'Height of window as fraction of current screen.' on_focus_lost_h id ē rue 'Shall the window be hidden if focus is lost?
-If so, the DropDown is hidden if window focus or the group is changed.' opacity 0.9 'Opacity of window as fraction.
-Zero is opaque.' warp_pointer True 'Shall pointer warp to center of window on activation?
-This has only effect if any of the on_focus_lost_xxx configurations is True' width 0.8 'Width of window as fraction of current screen width' Х 0.1 'X position of window as fraction of current screen width.
-0 is the left most position.' у 0.0 'Y position of window as fraction of current screen height.
+key default description height 0.35 Height of window as fraction of current screen. match None Use a config.
+Match to identify the spawned window and move it to the scratchpad, instead of relying on the window's PID.
+This works around some programs that may not be caught by the win- dow's PID if it does not match the PID of the spawned process. on_focus_lost_hi d Ē rue Shall the window be hidden if focus is lost?
+If so, the DropDown is hidden if window focus or the group is changed. opacity 0.9 Opacity of window as fraction.
+Zero is opaque. warp_pointer True Shall pointer warp to center of window on activation?
+This has only effect if any of the on_focus_lost_xxx configurations is True width 0.8 Width of window as fraction of current screen width X 0.1 X position of window as fraction of current screen width.
+0 is the left most position. у 0.0 Y position of window as fraction of current screen height.
 0 is the top most position.
-To show the window at bottom, you have to configure a value < 1 and an appropriate height.'
+To show the window at bottom, you have to configure a value < 1 and an appropriate height.